PhoenixTestOps/PremierDevOps/readme.md

 ### pom.xml
-The pom.xml requires minimal configuration in order to execute the tests.
-There are 2 specific capabilities that will need to be enabled if you wish to use them:

-1. Enable JIRA requirements in the Serenity report
-The `serenity-jira-requirements-provider` dependency will allow JIRA to determine the epics and stories that you have defined and list them in the Requirements page of the report.
-This dependency is required by the `serenity-maven-plugin` plugin and is disabled by default.
-If you have connectivity to a working instance of JIRA and wish to provide epic/story coverage in the report, then this dependency should be enabled.
+The pom.xml requires minimal configuration in order to execute the tests and produce a report.
+If you want the framework to provide story and epic level coverage reports, then you will have to enable the `serenity-jira-requirements-provider`.
+This dependency is required by the `serenity-maven-plugin` plugin and is disabled (commented out in the pom) by default.

-2. Enable post execution updates within Zephyr
-This plugin offers the capability to create Zephyr tests for your scenarios and update their execution status.
-It is disabled by default and can be enabled if you have connectivity to a working instance of JIRA and Zephyr.
-Please visit the [bdd-jira-zephyr-plugin](https://gitlab.com/qa-framework/bdd-jira-zephyr-plugin) homepage for more information about the plugin.
+NOTE: once you enable the `serenity-jira-requirements-provider`, you will need to tag your features with the JIRA ID of its associated story using the notation **@issue:XYZ-123**, where XYZ-123 is the JIRA story ID.
+Also, stories will need to be linked to an epic.

 Usage